aaaamer1/MemScent/README.md

   You give a 👍/👎.
 Every day, the system retrains itself on the latest feedback so that it gets better at matching blends to memories.

 - **Serving It Fast**
-  I cache memory→recipe lookups in Upstash Redis-KV so repeat requests are instantaneous and API calls are minimized.
+  We cache memory→recipe lookups in Upstash Redis-KV so repeat requests are instantaneous and API calls are minimized.

 - **Turning Data Into Aroma (ongoing)**
   An ESP32-powered diffuser can pull your custom recipe over Wi-Fi and drive peristaltic pumps or MOSFET-controlled valves to dispense the exact blend in your home, office, or retail space.